 This recipe makes two loaves.

-About an hour before you want to start making the bread, combine these ingredients in a medium-size saucepan with a tight-fitting lid:
+making the bread, combine these ingredients in a medium-size saucepan with a

 ¼ cup millet